Updated • This post may contain affiliate links

 Avoid Peak Rainy Season

-Peak rainy season is October & November.
-This season may cause the park closure since the river rises and current increases.
+Peak rainy season is October and November.
+During this time, the park may close since the river rises and current increases.

 Avoid Peak Dry Season